Cantara/maven-infrastructure/jenkins/README.md

 ### TODO

-1. Use script to download plugin dependencies: https://gist.github.com/micw/e80d739c6099078ce0f3 ?
+1. Transitive plugin dependencies are not installed automatically and plugins are not updated to latest version.
+Perhaps this script https://gist.github.com/micw/e80d739c6099078ce0f3 can fix one or both problems?

 ### Build and run for development